Director of Education

 Marissa Nicole Koch

-MARISSA NICOLE KOCH (Interim Education Associate) studied Theatre and Performance at the Theatre Academy London, and graduated from the School of Theatre at Florida State University.
+MARISSA NICOLE KOCH (Education Coordinator) studied Theatre and Performance at the Theatre Academy London, and graduated from the School of Theatre at Florida State University.
 Growing up in the American Stage education programs, she has a passion for performing and teaching, and has been a Teaching Artist in the Education Department since 2011.
 She has appeared in several productions, including LES MISÉRABLES (Cosette), PIRATES OF PENZANCE (Edith), SWEET CHARITY (Charity), SHE LOVES ME, HENRY V, GUYS AND DOLLS, and THOROUGHLY MODERN MILLIE.
 She currently lives in Sarasota and, when not on stage or in the classroom, enjoys crafting of all kinds, as well as enjoying the beautiful Florida weather.

 PATRICK MCINNIS (Teaching Artist) has been a performer for over 25 years.
 He has performed locally in plays, musicals and, most recently, in his own one-man show, The Comedy Hypnosis Experience.
 In addition, Patrick performs with The Third Thought in the area’s longest running weekly improv show.
 He has completed intensive studies with Piero Proccacini, a Second City and Improv Olympic graduate, and Kevin Mullaney, former instructor at ImprovOlympic and UCB, along with several workshops.
 Patrick has been teaching long form improvisation since 2011.